vine93/vine93.github.io/index.md

 Prof. Jack Sampson</a>.
 Prior to that I was working as a hardware engineer at Samsung Semiconductors India Research and Development from 2016-2018 and Freescale Semiconductors India from 2015-2016.
 I obtained my undergraduate degree from National Institute of Technology Trichy, India, where I was majoring in Electronics and Communication Engineering.
- I spent the first eighteen years of my life in the beautiful city of Madras (Chennai) in the southern part of India.
+ I spend a major part of my lifetime growing up in the vibrant city of Madras (Chennai)
 </p>